Home > Europe Long Stay Visa Requirements > Getting a Long Stay Visa for Slovakia: What to Do in 2026

 Types include (but aren't limited to):

 The application process contains a few steps that you'll need to complete.
-The steps are generally as follows.
-We will go into some of the steps in more detail in just a minute.
+The steps are generally as follows:

 Determine the type of visa you need.
 As mentioned above, you'll need to apply for the visa that most accurately reflects your unique situation.

-Make sure you meet the visa requirements.
+Make sure you meet the minimum requirements.
 Each visa has a list of requirements that applicants will need to meet in order to qualify.

 Book an in-person appointment in your country of residence.
-This appointment takes place at a Slovakian diplomatic mission.
-To apply for a long stay visa for Slovakia, an in-person appointment is mandatory.
-You'll bring all of your collected documents and your application form with you to this appointment.
+This appointment takes place at a Slovakian diplomatic mission, or sometimes a visa application center, depending on the visa type and your location.
+To apply for a long-stay visa for Slovakia, an in-person appointment is mandatory.
+You'll bring all of your collected documents and your application form with you.

 Attend your appointment and submit your completed visa application.